What are your mortgage options when moving home?

 Get a Decision in Principle

-A DIP from your chosen lender confirms what they’re willing to lend.
-This strengthens your offer and shows sellers you’re a serious buyer.
+A DIP from your chosen lender confirms roughly what they are willing to lend.
+It strengthens any offer you make and signals to sellers that you are a serious buyer.

 - 05